DFDLSchemas/CSV/README.md

 variation.

-The basic csv.dfdl.xsd schema is portable DFDL - it runs on both IBM DFDL, and on the Apache Daffodil (Incubating - as of 2019-05-29), DFDL implementation.
+The basic csv.dfdl.xsd schema is portable DFDL - it runs on both IBM DFDL, and on the Apache Daffodil DFDL implementation.

 Other variations include csvEnforceHeaders.dfdl.xsd which uses dfdl:occursCountKind 'expression' and DFDL's fn:count(....) function to enforce